Qanat: Iran

-At the same time, another book, entitled Jame' al-Kheyrat, was written by Seyyed Rokn al-Din on the same subject as Rashid's book.
-In this book, Seyyed Rokn al-Din names the properties he donated in the region of Yazd.
+At the same time, another book, entitled Jame' al-Kheyrat, was written by Sayyid Rukn al-Dīn, on the same subject as Rashid's book.
+In this book, Sayyid Rukn al-Dīn names the properties he donated in the region of Yazd.
 These deeds of endowment indicate that much attention was given to the qanats during the reign of Ilkhanids, but it is attributable to their Persian ministers, who influenced them.

 In 1984–1985 the ministry of energy took a census of 28,038 qanats whose total discharge was 9 billion cubic meters.
 In the years 1992–1993 the census of 28,054 qanats showed a total discharge of 10 billion cubic meters.
 10 years later in 2002–2003 the number of the qanats was reported as 33,691 with a total discharge of 8 billion cubic meters.

-In the restricted regions there are 317,225 wells, qanats and springs that discharge 36,719 million cubic meters water per year, out of which 3,409 million cubic meters is surplus to the aquifer capacity. in 2005, in the country as a whole, there were 130,008 deep wells with a discharge of 31,403 million cubic meters, 33,8041 semi deep wells with a discharge of 13,491 million cubic meters, 34,355 qanats with a discharge of 8,212 million cubic meters, and 55,912 natural springs with a discharge of 21,240 million cubic meters.
+In the restricted regions there are 317,225 wells, qanats and springs that discharge 36,719 million cubic meters water per year, out of which 3,409 million cubic meters is surplus to the aquifer capacity.
+In 2005, in the country as a whole, there were 130,008 deep wells with a discharge of 31,403 million cubic meters, 33,8041 semi deep wells with a discharge of 13,491 million cubic meters, 34,355 qanats with a discharge of 8,212 million cubic meters, and 55,912 natural springs with a discharge of 21,240 million cubic meters.

 In 2021, a British-trained architect Margot Krasojević designed a luxury eco hotel based on principles of qanat and windcatchers in a desert in Iran, called Qanat.
 The project has not yet been built but offers ideas for applying ancient technology to modern-day cooling problems in the desert.